 Where to stay overnight during your Portugal West coast campervan trip?

-Wild camping is not officially allowed in Portugal BUT, outside the high season, the Portuguese police and GNR usually tolerate responsible free camping – parking your self-contained camper or motorhome for the night – in many spots along the coast if there are no signs banning the parking of large vehicles in the area and the parking space is suitable for your vehicle.
+Wild camping is not officially allowed in Portugal BUT, outside the high season, the Portuguese police and GNR usually tolerate responsible free camping – parking your self-contained camper or motorhome for the night – in many spots along the coast if no signs are banning the parking of large vehicles in the area and the parking space is suitable for your vehicle.

 Avoid crowded places such as Matosinhos, Porto city center, Aveiro, Costa Nova, Peniche, Nazare, Ericeira, Sintra, Cascais, and Lisbon city center though, or risk being told to leave (and maybe get a fine) while you are getting ready to sleep.